adobe/aem-cif-project-archetype/README.md

     -DarchetypeVersion=x.y.z
 ```

 Where `x.y.z` is the archetype version number that you want to use (see archetype [versions](VERSIONS.md)).
-By default, generated projects depend on the [CIF connector](https://github.com/adobe/commerce-cif-connector).
-So make sure you have a compatible version (see [requirements](#requirements) below) installed on your AEM instance.
+Generated projects depend on the [CIF Connector](https://github.com/adobe/commerce-cif-connector).
+By default, the CIF Connector is not included in the generated project and must be installed separately.
 For on-prem installations only, we recommend to embed the CIF connector into your project.
 This can be achieved by generating a project using the `-DoptionEmbedConnector=y` option.

+So make sure you have a compatible version (see [requirements](#requirements) below) installed on your AEM instance.

 ### Available properties